-HealHaus (pronounced “heal house”) is NYC’s first dedicated “wellness and healing space”, opening May 21 with the aim to make wellness more accessible.
+HealHaus (pronounced “heal house”) is NYC’s first dedicated “wellness and healing space”, open as of May 2018 with the aim to make wellness more accessible.
 With 1100 sq. ft. of holistic health and healing space, a cafe, both indoor and outdoor group practice spots, and an additional 700 sq. ft. downstairs—which includes an amazing backyard deck—this space is a Brooklynites dream.

 Picture this: You’re sipping a smoothie on the amazing backyard deck.
 Or you’re taking a group yoga or meditation class led by a wellness leader you likely already follow on IG.
 Or maybe you’re trying out a new healing modality like acupuncture or reiki.
 It’s all a reality.
 This oasis exists to make wellness easy to achieve.